Ferrous vs Non-Ferrous Metals

 Malleability

-Just because they’re sturdy doesn’t mean ferrous metals aren’t also extremely malleable, which means the metal can be shaped without cracking or breaking.
+Just because they’re sturdy doesn’t mean ferrous metals aren’t also extremely malleable, meaning the metal can be shaped without cracking or breaking.
 Steel, for example, is just blended iron and carbon.
-However, by changing the amount of either ingredient or adding in a few other materials, steel can be transformed to become anything from the thick steel beams used in skyscrapers to shiny stainless steel.
+However, by changing the amount of either ingredient or adding in a few other materials, steel can be transformed to become anything from the thick steel beams used in skyscrapers to the shiny stainless steel decorating kitchen appliances.

 Examples of ferrous metals include: